Mass Timber

 Architects: Hassell / Weston Williamson + Partners / RSHP

-High Street CLT Apartments
+High Street Apartments

 The design celebrates individuality: each apartment features its own layout, entry, and orientation, avoiding repetitive corridor-style façades.
-A central, open stairwell with a south-facing glass-brick façade and a rooftop garden promote interaction and community living.
+A central, open stairwell with a south-facing glass-brick façade and a rooftop garden promote interaction and communal living.

 Architect: Gardiner Architects

-High Street CLT Apartments
+High Street Apartments

 The design celebrates individuality: each apartment features its own layout, entry, and orientation, avoiding repetitive corridor-style façades.
-A central, open stairwell with a south-facing glass-brick façade and a rooftop garden promote interaction and community living.
+A central, open stairwell with a south-facing glass-brick façade and a rooftop garden promote interaction and communal living.

 Architect: Gardiner Architects